 When you download the CLI and run

-helium-wallet oracle report --help, you'll
+helium-wallet oracle report --help, you'll see something like

 helium-wallet-oracle-report Construct an oracle price report and optionally commit it to the Helium Blockchain USAGE: helium-wallet oracle report [FLAGS] --block <block> --price <price> FLAGS: --commit Commit the oracle price report to the API -h, --help Prints help information -V, --version Prints version information OPTIONS: --block <block> Block height to report the price at.
 Use "auto" to pick the latest known block height from the API --price <price> The oracle price to report.
 Specify in USD or supply one of the supported price lookup services ("coingecko", "bilaxy")

 Here's a full command to submit a price (with the leading

 --commit flag.
 This transaction will fail without this.